Locynaeh/minutaria/README.rst

 Dependencies
 ------------

-Nothing except Python 3 and modules from the standard library, currently only *datetime*.
+Nothing except Python 3 and modules from the standard library, currently only *datetime*, *curses* for the ncurses interface.

 License
 -------